 In juvenile court, someone can ask the judge for permission to represent a child or protected person.

 In a request for a child protective order any "interested" person may file for a protective order on behalf of the child.
 Utah Code 78B-7-202.

 Small claims cases

-In small claims cases, a party can represent themselves, be represented by a Utah lawyer, be represented by an employee of a company, or, if the court give permission represented by a non-lawyer as long as that person is not being paid.
+In small claims cases, a party can represent themselves, be represented by a Utah lawyer, or be represented by an employee of a company.
+The court can also give permission for a non-lawyer to represent someone as long as the non-lawyer is not being paid.
 Utah Rule of Small Claims Procedure 13.

 For the special rules about representing a party in a small claims case, see our webpage on Small Claims.